 What Is the Study Fleet?

-The Study Fleet, composed of approximately 50 fishing vessels in the Northeast, began in 2006 as a way to engage fishermen in collecting high resolution catch, effort, and environmental data to address science and management needs.
+The Study Fleet, composed of approximately 50 fishing vessels in the Northeast, began in 2006 as a way to engage fishermen in collecting high-resolution catch, effort, and environmental data to address science and management needs.
 The Study Fleet captains and crews use specialized software, automated oceanographic sensors, and real-time data transmission to collect detailed data on every commercial fishing tow.
 They receive training and compensation for participating.

 Who Are We Looking For?

-How is Study Fleet Data Used?
+How Are Study Fleet Data Used?